 Nine months ago, Perry's defense team tracked down that witness, the corroborator.
-That man admitted he lied as a favor to Davenport.
+That man admitted he lied as a favor to the inmate.
 That information was passed to Turner's lawyers because Turner's trial was first.
 Turner's lawyers in turn told prosecutors, and yesterday, Commonwealth's Attorney Colin Stolle conceded that one, and maybe two state witnesses, committed perjury.

 When asked why police and prosecutors hadn't figured out their own witness was lying, Stolle said this: "I think that is a question better posed to the Perry defense team who had this information for the last nine months and didn’t turn it over to us," Stolle said.
 "How anyone sat on that information for nine months, knowing there were people in custody, is beyond me."